 The General Assembly approves state funding via the Annual Appropriations Act.
 These funds are principally intended to cover a portion of state institutions' instructional costs for Georgia residents, with the balance coming from tuition and other sources.
 The Legislature approves funding for the entire USG, and the BOR then allocates funding to individual institutions.
-As part of the formula funding, the Legislature may approve appropriations for pay raises and increased fringe benefit costs, such as employee health insurance and retirement.
+As part of the formula funding, the Governor may recommend and the Legislature may approve appropriations for pay raises (including cost of living adjustments) and increased fringe benefit costs, such as employee health insurance and retirement.

 After the Legislature approves funding for the system via the Annual Appropriations Act, the Governor may veto individual line items, which are subject to override by the General Assembly.
 Following completion of the final Appropriations Act the Board of Regents (BOR) approves the allocations to individual USG schools.
-Besides formula funding, the Legislature earmarks funds for specific programs, such as funding for the Georgia Tech Research Institute (GTRI) and the Enterprise Innovation Institute (EI2).
-Both GTRI and EI2 state appropriation budgets were increased in FY 2023 by 28.16% and 9.77% respectively.
+Besides formula funding, the Legislature earmarks funds for specific programs, such as funding for the Georgia Tech Research Institute (GTRI) and the Enterprise Innovation Institute (EI).
+Both GTRI and EI2 state appropriation budgets were increased in FY 2025 by 10.7% and 2.4% respectively.

-Tuition and Fees: The BOR approves tuition and fee levels for Georgia Tech and other institutions by student classification - graduate, undergraduate, resident, and non-resident.
-In FY 2023 the BOR did not adjust the tuition rates.
+Tuition and Fees: The BOR approves tuition and fee levels for Georgia Tech and other institutions by student classification - graduate, undergraduate, resident, non-resident (domestic), and out-of-country.
+In FY 2025 the BOR approved tuition rate increases.
 At the same time the BOR determines institutions' mandatory fee levels based on recommendations from institutions' presidents.
 At Georgia Tech the President receives recommendations from the Mandatory Student Fee Advisory Committee, comprised of eight students and four faculty/staff.

-The President approves the elective fees, which are paid by students on the basis of their optional utilization of services and facilities.
-These fees are then reported to the BOR for posting on their website.
+The President approves the elective fees, which are paid by students based on their optional utilization of services and facilities.
+These fees are then reported to the BOR for posting on their website along with the approved tuition rates.
 The BOR approves housing and dining fees and selected other non-mandatory fees, but the president approves most elective student fees including parking, laboratory, application, and other miscellaneous fees.